 - a) Adherence to the Local Code of Corporate Governance.
 The Local Code is based upon the 2016 CIPFA / SOLACE framework, Delivering Good Governance in Local Government.
-Our self-assessment against the Code is included at Annex A. - b) The work of Internal Audit and their assurance opinion on the adequacy and effectiveness on the Council's internal control environment for the year to date, reported to the Audit Committee in March 2024.
-At Q3 in 2023/24 financial year there were issued one substantial, four reasonable and two limited levels of assurance.
-No area reviewed was classified as having 'no' assurance.

-Following a procurement exercise, the delivery of the Internal Audit Service has been outsourced to the Southern Internal Audit Partnership (SIAP) from April 2023.
+Our self-assessment against the Code is included at Annex A. - b) The work of Internal Audit and their assurance opinion on the adequacy and effectiveness on the Council's internal control environment for the year to date, reported to the Audit Committee in March 2025.
+In 2024/25 financial year there were issued one substantial, five reasonable and five limited levels of assurance.
+No area reviewed was classified as having 'no' assurance. - The delivery of the Internal Audit Service is outsourced to the Southern Internal Audit Partnership (SIAP).
 This has strengthened the IA approach, provided greater resilience and brought learning and experience from and established specialist IA provider.
 SIAP undertake Internal Audit functions for many local authorities and other public sector bodies and Hart has joined the governance board.
+The Internal Audit Charter for 2024/25 was approved by Audit Committee March 2024. - c) The external Auditors, EY, have now concluded their 2023/24 accounts audit, although it was completed on a 'disclaimer' due to the government's 'reset' approach to clear the backlog.
+However, EY reported their Value for Money conclusion report for 2023/24 to Audit Committee in March 2025 which concluded that the Council has proper arrangements to; plan and manage its resources, make informed decisions and manage its risks, and to enable it to use information about its costs and performance to improve the way it manages and delivers its services.